 When the Rhodes State College determine that a crime represents a serious, immediate or continuing threat to students, staff and visitors on campus they will issue a "Timely Warning" as means of notification to the campus community or areas located off campus but reported in the annual security report.
-This determination of issuance will be determined by the President, Vice President for Business and Finance and the Director of Safety and Security Department (or their designees).
-Timely Warning notifications will be completed by the Safety and Security Department with direct assistance from the President's Office, the Business Office, Informational Systems and the Office of Marketing and College Relations.
+This determination of issuance will be determined by the President, Vice President for Human Resources, and the Ohio State University Division of Police.